mauriciofigueroa/praatSublimeSyntax/README.md

 ## Installation

-This syntax highlighter, just as [Sublime Text][], can be installed in Windows, Linux or (Mac) OS X. These are the instructions:
+This syntax highlighter, just as [Sublime Text][], can be installed in Windows, Linux and (Mac) OS X. These are the instructions:
 * Download `praat.tmLanguage` and the six snippet files (you can just clone the whole repository if you want).
 * Open Sublime Text and go to `Preferences` > `Browse Packages...`.